Nursing (NURS)

 Fees: Yes.

-Introduction to the basic skills of history taking and physical assessment of individuals through the lifespan.
-Emphasis on knowledge and skills necessary for conducting a systematic or focused health assessment and determining areas in which to implement health promotion activities.
+Introduction to the basic skills of history taking and physical assessment of individuals across the lifespan, with a focus on the well adult.
+Emphasis on knowledge, skills, and attitudes necessary for conducting and documenting a systematic or focused health assessment.

 Corequisites: NURS 350L, NURS 353/NURS 353L, NURS 370, and NURS 372.